 Our social isolation and loneliness program is facilitated by an occupational therapist and aims to connect the person with existing community groups or programs that are of interest to them.
 This may be as simple as a community transport scheme for access to the local community or connecting with a group or activity.

 The Apricus Health clinical team can also facilitate referrals to other services or visit on a regular basis for company and companionship.
 We understand that one size does NOT fit all.
 So we talk to people one-on-one to develop the right approach and modify as needs change.

 If you would like more information on our program or how it supports our mental health initiatives, please send us an email.

 Do I Need A Referral?

-You can speak to your GP about a mental health care plan which entitles you to up to 10 sessions per calendar year.
+You can speak to your GP about how an occupational therapist may be able to assist with your mental health and they can provide us with a referral.
 We also offer telehealth under this scheme in approved rural and remote regions.